Ghaziabad SSP undertakes major reshuffle at grassroots level of policing | Law-Order

 Ghaziabad SSP undertakes major reshuffle at grassroots level of policing

-In a major district-level reshuffle of police officials, 22 sub-inspectors heading various police posts have been transferred and one police outpost, an official said on Wednesday.
+In a major district-level reshuffle of police officials, 23 sub-inspectors heading various police posts and outposts, besides one head constable and 10 constables, have been transferred, an official said on Wednesday.
 The action was taken to improve the grassroots-level of policing and night patrolling to control the crime, said Ghaziabad's Senior Superintendent of Police Kalanidhi Naithani.

 These police posts and outposts, police establishments below police station-level, are in various sensitive parts of the city and the district's rural areas, he added.
 Earlier on September 6, SHO Anil Kumar Shahi of Sahibabad police station was attached to the police lines, considered a punishment posting.